2010 Mercedes-Benz CL-Class

 It's the sweep of the roof that makes the CL's compelling style statement.
 The top arcs dramatically over the side glass and down into the C-pillar without the interruption of a B-pillar, the central support post most cars have between front and rear side windows.
 The roofline is sleek.
 And this is a true hardtop; you can drop the large side windows down for a panoramic view and an open-air feeling.
 Handsomely wrought chrome trim framing the large side-window opening emphasizes both its shape and the absence of the second pillar.
 In profile, the CL is gorgeous and sporty.

 The AMG models can be identified by distinctive grilles, wherein the Mercedes star is supported by four chrome bars over black mesh, and by their more muscular-looking front bumper with large air intakes housing round, chrome-ringed fog lights.
 Contoured side skirts carry the aggressive lines of the front bumper to the rear, where four oval exhaust outlets punctuate the black air diffuser set into the unique rear apron.
 Front fender badges read 6.3 AMG on the CL63 AMG and V12 Biturbo on the CL65 AMG.
-Both roll on 20-inch, five-spoke alloy wheels, but with a slimmer-looking twin-spoke design on the CL65 AMG.
+Both roll on 20-inch, five-spoke alloy wheels, but with a slimmer-looking forged twin-spoke design on the CL65 AMG.

 Pulling open the door is the moment of truth in an ultra-luxury coupe.
 Buyers in this class are expecting sumptuousness, high-end materials and sophisticated design that convey the promise of being coddled.
-Everyone who looked inside our CL550 test car uttered an involuntary wow.
+Everyone who looked inside our test cars uttered an involuntary wow.
 It's beautifully designed, richly appointed and finished with a fanatical attention to detail.
 And the sheer number of luxury features is almost overwhelming, another sign that the big sticker price delivers something extraordinary.

 The exterior's curvilinear theme is repeated in the interior.
 The center console curves gently into the center stack, and the interior front door panels arc outward subtly at the elbow area, the shape accented by delicate chrome accent strips.
 The door armrests are an artful combination of burled walnut stacked with leather covered padding.
-At night, soft ambient light glows from tiny hidden light strips in the doors' upper sections and across the middle of the dash.
+At night, soft ambient, adjustable light glows from tiny hidden light strips in the doors' upper sections and across the middle of the dash.
 The only plastic pieces of note are the speaker covers in the lower front corner of the doors, where you hardly notice them.

 Living in this car is every bit as satisfying as looking at it.
-The center console is home to a push-and-turn mouse-type knob that is the main interface to the COMAND system and its thin-film transistor (TFT) display.
+The center console is home to a push-and-slide-and-turn mouse-type knob that is the main interface to the COMAND system and its thin-film transistor (TFT) display.
 The screen is housed in a hooded binnacle to the right of the driver's gauges, which also are TFT technology.

 Between the steering wheel buttons and mouse, you're afforded several paths of access to the multiple layers of the CL's navigation, seating, climate control and sound systems.
 You can set your preferences for everything from radio stations to auxiliary lighting.
 You can program the voice control to recognize your particular intonations.
-You can input GPS travel information and requests.
+You can input travel information and requests.
 And you can access, activate or cancel dozens of other systems, including radar distance sensing, daytime running lamps, tire pressure monitoring, and much, much more.

 Cargo room is just the opposite.
 The trunk is deep, commodious and finished in a handsome gray carpet.
 Under the trunk floor is a shallow but still useful cargo tray, and under that a full-sized spare.
 Liftover height is about average, and the electric powered opening-and-closing feature is always appreciated.